priime0/swdev/Q/README.md

 - `Q/`: The root directory of the project
   - `README.md`: This file
-  - `xtest`: The test script for running unit and integration tests
+  - `xtest`: The test script for running unit tests
+  - `Test/integration.rkt`: The test script for running integration tests
   - `Player/`: Contains player implementations and player strategies
     - `dag.rkt`: The "dumb and greedy" strategy implementation
     - `ldasg.rkt`: The "less dumb and still greedy" implementation